SAP-samples/teched2022-DA261/README.md

 - [Appendix 2 - Managing Services](exercises/hana_cockpit/appendix_ex9/)
 - [Appendix 3 - Managing Workload Classes](exercises/hana_cockpit/appendix_ex10/)
 - [Appendix 4 - Recent Activities and Frequently Used Apps](exercises/hana_cockpit/appendix_ex10/)

+## How to obtain support

+Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
+Otherwise, you may request support via the [Issues](../../issues) tab.

+## License
+Copyright (c) 2022 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.